TOSPIO/syncron/README.md

 # syncron
-A simple tool that synchronizes two folders.
+A simple tool that synchronizes two folders real-time.